FOR14 Algorithms and Computer Programming with Python

 After completing this course, students:

-- Understand how to use a computer to implement a problem solution.
+- Identify how to use a computer to implement an algorithm.

-- Have an overall view of the key algorithm concepts currently used for the development of modern digital applications.
+- Recognize the key concepts used for the development of modern digital applications.

-- Understand how a specific problem can be broken up into manageable subproblems and how the problem can be represented/solved with an algorithm.
+- Break down a specific problem into manageable sub-problems and solve the problem with an algorithm.

-- Are able to define the appropriate input and output requirements for a computer program.
+- Determine the appropriate input and output requirements for a computer program.

-- Are able to design an algorithm to specify a solution approach to a problem.
+- Formulate an algorithm to specify a solution approach to a problem.

-- Implement intermediate computer solutions and analytical tasks in Python.
+- Develop intermediate computer solutions and analytical tasks in Python.

 - Are able to communicate with software development teams.